 Cruelty Free Timeline

 Initially – From the very beginning till 1979, each and every product from L’Oreal used to be tested on animals.

 1979 – Then in 1979, they constructed the human skin dummy model ‘episkin’ for testing.

 1989 – From 1989 they stopped animal testing on their finished goods only by themselves.
 Their products started to get tested undercover either by themselves or by country regulatory bodies.

 Currently – They do not perform ingredient-based animal testing.
 But, the loophole is that they rely on the animal test reports generated before 2013 for making their products.
 L’Oreal was once sued by FDA for selling their cosmetic products as drugs.
-They still treat their anti-aging firming creams, skin restore products as drugs and perform cruelty-based testing on them in the name of drug testing.
+They still treat their anti-aging firming creams, and skin restore products as drugs and perform cruelty-based testing on them in the name of drug testing.